Building Reliable LLM Pipelines with Pydantic and LangChain

 Document:

-return parser.parse(output)
+return structured_llm.invoke(prompt)

 Example 3: Multi-Step Reasoning with Structured Output